The Life of Chuck Review (2025): Did That Just Break My Brain or My Heart?

 The film is divided into three acts, told in reverse order.
 That structure is either brilliant or pretentious depending on your patience level.
 I liked the idea though, and Flanagan clearly loves playing with time and memory, but it also sometimes made it harder for me to connect.

-Tom Hiddleston does a great job with what he’s given though, which isn’t a ton of screen time, ironically.
-He plays Chuck with this quiet warmth, like someone who’s not trying to be noticed but also feels deeply, and you kind of want to hug him.
+Tom Hiddleston does a great job with what he’s given though, which isn’t a ton of screen time, ironically, and he plays Chuck with this quiet warmth, like someone who’s not trying to be noticed but also feels deeply, and you kind of want to hug him.

-The humor also works better than I expected it to.
-It’s not laugh-out-loud stuff, but there are definitely moments that break everything up with a well-timed awkward conversation or a weird moment.
-And look out for David Dastmalchian, who has a tiny role but manages to make it hilarious and a little heartbreaking.
+The humor is also a highlight, and while it’s not laugh-out-loud stuff, there are definitely moments that break everything up with a well-timed awkward conversation or a weird moment – and look out for David Dastmalchian, who has a tiny role but manages to make it hilarious and a little heartbreaking.

 What I liked (And What I Didn’t Like)